Genetic Testing For Cancer

 You or someone you know may have heard about genetic testing.
 Maybe you are preparing to get genetic testing done and are wondering what to expect.
 Rest assured, it’s a fairly straightforward process, and we’ve spoken to some experts who break it all down for you.
 Read on to learn about who should get tested, how the process works, and other important information about genetic testing.

-Who should get genetic testing done?
+Who should get genetic testing?

-- Early onset cancers
+- People with early onset cancers

 - Individuals with more than one primary cancer diagnosis in their lifetime